BloingoGames/Documentation/README.md

 We wrote a python script that scraped key data from over 200,000 Steam store pages, collecting user-reviews, pricing, user-defined tags, released dates, and more.
 Using review counts and game prices, we estimated sales and revenue using standard techniques like the [Boxleiter method](http://greyaliengames.com/blog/how-to-estimate-how-many-sales-a-steam-game-has-made/), and then modelled how these numbers might trend over time.

-We analysed which genres and themes tended to perform best with respect to average revenue per game, as well as customer satisfaction: given by review scores.
+We analysed which genres and themes tended to perform best with respect to average revenue per game, as well as customer satisfaction given by review scores.

 **Key Insights:**